*This post may contain affiliate links.

 - Meridian Stress Assessment (MSA) – This involves an unobtrusive test whereby an Acupuncturist (typically) or a Naturopath uses a metal tool (kind of resembling a pen) to test meridian points on your hands and feet.
 The results are immediate and you will also discover which organs are stressed (overloaded/not working properly) and any vitamins or minerals in which you are deficient.
 This test is a bit expensive but you may be covered through health insurance.

 A food allergy can be detected through one of two methods: a skin prick test or blood tests.

 - Skin prick test – The Doctor places a drop of solution containing the food allergen (or the food itself) on your skin.
 The Doctor then gently pricks or scratches the skin with a small plastic probe or needle to allow a tiny amount of the solution to enter just below the surface of the skin.
 The test is inexpensive and the results are immediate (source).

 - Blood test – Blood tests measure the presence of IgE antibodies (short for “immunoglobulin E) for specific foods.
 IgE is the antibody that triggers food allergy symptoms (source).

 I have food sensitivities, food intolerances and food allergies.
 However, since completing an elimination diet and a Meridian Stress Assessment and since removing problems foods from my diet, I have healed eczema, joint pain and digestive issues.
 I feel so much better.

-If you would like to eliminate your symptoms and feel better too, my 10-step guide will help you do just that.
-You can get your free guide HERE.
+If you would like to eliminate your symptoms and feel better too, grab my food-elimination toolkit to help you get started.